phreeza/manuscript_axon_potentials/doc/manuscript.md

 Relevance to interpretation of electrophysiological recordings
 ----

-Our recordings from the barn owl nucleus laminaris ([@fig:expmethod] and [@fig:barnowl]) confirmed that the low- and high-frequency components show qualitatively different behaviours as a function of recording location relative to the terminal zone.
-The low-frequency component is a largely stationary phenomenon, while the fine structure of the high-frequency component shifts gradually in space as a function of the axonal conduction velocity ([@fig:barnowl]).
-Due to the difference in reach, the high-frequency component is most suitable for the study of local phenomena, while the low-frequency component bears information about locations more distant from the recording site ([@fig:distscaling]).

-These findings relate to the interpretation of a wide range of electrophysiological data.
-Heuristics that are valid for the analysis of EFPs of synaptic, dendritic or somatic currents may not be valid for axon bundles.
+Our findings relate to the interpretation of a wide range of electrophysiological data.
 When performing a typical current source density analysis, the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical].
 The membrane current densities can independently vary with time and location.
 In the case of an axonal fiber bundle as discussed here, the situation is different: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages at different locations are highly determined, because they are temporally shifted versions of each other.
+In the case presented here ([@fig:barnowl]), where axonal potentials dominate the EFP, it was even possible to recover the (normalized) fiber densities and membrane potentials from the recording.

-The sink and source distribution found in classical CSD analysis of axon bundles [@Mitzdorf1978Prominent;@Mitzdorf1985Current;@Mitzdorf1977Laminar], show a dipolar structure in terminal zones.
+Beyond recovering actual fiber densities and membrane potentials, our approach could also be useful in the conceptual interpretation of CSD results in the presence of axon fiber bundles.
+For example, the sink and source distribution found in classical CSD analysis of axon bundles [@Mitzdorf1978Prominent;@Mitzdorf1985Current;@Mitzdorf1977Laminar], show a dipolar structure in terminal zones.
 Our modeling approach provides a novel way of interpreting these findings in terms of actively propagated action potentials in a fiber bundle.
 <!-- Let us discuss the contents of the previous paragraph.
 I think the arguments are not clear enough.
 And the location of this very general paragraph in the Discussion (surrounded by contents related mostly specifically to the barn owl example) might need to be changed. -->

+Our recordings from the barn owl nucleus laminaris ([@fig:expmethod] and [@fig:barnowl]) confirmed that the low- and high-frequency components show qualitatively different behaviours as a function of recording location relative to the terminal zone.
+The low-frequency component is a largely stationary phenomenon, while the fine structure of the high-frequency component shifts gradually in space as a function of the axonal conduction velocity ([@fig:barnowl]).
+Low-frequency components have a strong dipole moment, meaning that it contributes to the far-field EFP.
+Due to the difference in reach, the high-frequency component is most suitable for the study of local phenomena, while the low-frequency component bears information about locations more distant from the recording site ([@fig:distscaling]).

 Dipolar fields are essential for the generation of electrical field potentials at greater distances from the brain.
 The most prominent of